cashcat96/BlondedChecker/README.md

 ## Some exciting news
 We now have a twitter account that gets automatically updated using this script, so you don't have to install this for yourself.
 Check it out! https://twitter.com/blondedalerts (we are still ironing out some bugs with the twitter account, so it is still under active development)

-## There are three important scripts:
-- blondedchecker.sh
-  - This the main script that downloads the new index.html for blonded.co, calculates the difference between it and a previous index.html and calls the other two scripts
-- filter.sh
-  - This removes lines that I have relalized change often on blonded.co (mainly lines that include tokens)
-- sizechecker.sh
-  - checks to see if there have been any changes between older and newer versions of blonded.co, and takes care of when and how you will be notified of those changes

 ## Super Simple Install Tutorial on Linux
 - Install git ```sudo apt install git```
 - Make a directory where you want to house the project ```mkdir <name your directory>```